Tired of spending $300 or more a year on pest control? You can cut that price by two-thirds by doing it yourself with professional-grade supplies.

-But sometimes, the situation is a bit out of control and a bottle of Raid won’t do!
-That’s when you’ve got to use the stuff professionals use to remediate the situation.
+But sometimes, the situation gets a bit out of control and a can of Raid just won’t cut it.
+That’s when you’ve got to use the stuff professionals use.

 If this is the route you want to go, you’ll need two simple things:

-I use Talstar One.
-It’s a professional-grade chemical that sells for anywhere from $30 to $50 depending on how much of it you buy.
+I use Talstar P. It’s a professional-grade chemical that sells for anywhere from $30 to $65 depending on how much of it you buy.

 With just one bottle, you’ll get years of use.
 I bought a smaller bottle about four years ago and I’m nowhere near using it all up.
-There’s no printed expiration date on the bottle, so this stuff doesn’t lose its potency with age either.
+And it doesn’t appear to have lost its potency with age.
+(There’s no expiration date printed on the bottle.)

-Talstar is safe for pets after it dries and it’s non-irritating to your skin if you get some on you.
+Talstar is safe for kids and pets after it dries, and it’s non-irritating to your skin.
 Just be sure to wash your hands thoroughly after applying.
 Or better yet, wear gloves.

-Joel of our team also does his own pest control.
-He’s been saving hundreds of dollars a year by doing it himself instead of hiring that task out!
+Joel of Team Clark also does his own pest control.
+He’s been saving hundreds of dollars a year by doing it himself instead of hiring that task out.

 This article was originally written by Theo Thimou and published on April 3, 2017.